Members of the Executive Leadership Team

-The Leadership Team (LT) is the primary decision-making body of the Trust.
-It is under the responsibility of the Chief Executive Officer and has seven members.
+The Executive Leadership Team (ELT) is the primary decision-making body of the Trust.

 Kim was first employed by Hawksbury Trust at the Gladstone Rd home when it opened in June 1993.
 Her roles within the organisation have been many and varied over the years and include being involved in the Pilot for MSD Transition from Vocational Placement to Outreach Retirement Programme, Team Leader at Larnach Rd and Gordon Rd and being involved in Property Management with the Trust.
 Her passion and enthusiasm for the disability sector has grown and she enjoys the varied opportunity that she now has as Operations Manager of the Dunedin and Christchurch homes.